justinas/paas/DESIGN.md

 ### Transport

 `paasd` uses TLS for transport security.
+The clients only trust servers that produce a valid certificate signed by *server certificate authority (CA)*.

 As there is no requirement for compatibility with any legacy systems, it is planned to support only the strongest cipher suites,